Donad678/Donad-Bazzite-with-VR-and-other-packages/README.md

 KDE: rpm-ostree rebase ostree-image-signed:docker://ghcr.io/donad678/donad-bazzite-kde:latest

+# ISO

-or download the ISO from the latest build artifact
+You can also download the ISO from the latest build artifact for a fresh install

 https://github.com/Donad678/Donad-Bazzite-with-VR-and-other-packages/actions/workflows/build_iso.yml